 Download and submit an application online or submit it in person to the secretary of State’s office.
 The application must have the Social Security Number, full name of the applicant, permanent address, and date of birth.
-The applicant might also need to give permission to run a background check on him/her and they might also be asked to provide information about any criminal record in the past or attest that there are no felony charges against him/her.
+The process to become a notary may include a background check, fingerprinting, a surety bond, and receiving a commission certificate.

 Complete and submit the application with any necessary documents or fee to the State’s office.
 The fee varies from state to state.

 Step #5 (If Required): Obtain a Notary Bond

 If the state requires it, the applicant might also need to obtain a notary bond.
 A bond is a kind of business insurance and the amount of the bond varies from one state to another.
 For instance, in Missouri, applicants are required to purchase a $10,000 surety bond.
 The applicant must follow the regulations of the state about when to submit the proof of the bond.

 The 6th step is to take an oath.
 Who may administer the oath and the conditions of the oath varies from state to state.
 Depending on the state, an applicant might take an oath in a courtroom, county clerk’s office or even online in some cases.

 Step 7: Purchase a Stamp or Notary Seal

 The last step is to purchase the stamp or notary seal.
 Many office supply stores might not sell one without identification or proof of commission.
 Generally, a seal includes the name of the notary, commission number and a phrase that identifies him/her as a notary in the state.
 These requirements may also vary from state to state.

 Step #8: Begin Serving as a Notary Public